Day 2 Of Navratri ~ “Bramacharini”

 Although, there is a spiritual context to this avatar of the Lady Goddess, there is also a very sweet motivation of love that drives Her to acquire this embodiment, recognized with simple white clothes, holding a “japa mala” (a rosemary) in her right hand and a “kamandal” (water jug) in her left hand.

 It is believed that Goddess Durga or Parvati was so intensely in love with Lord Shiva, that She would never settle for anything else other than being His wife.
 But her parents, on the other hand, never approved or encouraged her thoughts, since Shiva himself was a Yogi, bereft of all materialistic pleasures.
 Like every other concerned parent, the King Daksha Prajapati & his Queen, desired for all luxuries and comforts for their only beloved daughter.
-However, Goddess Parvati was so hell bent and immersed in Her love for Lord Shiva, that no extensive counselling was of any use to her.
+However, Goddess Parvati was so hell-bent and immersed in Her love for Lord Shiva, that no extensive counseling was of any use to her.

 So one fine day, she sets off for Her journey, giving up all her royal comforts to prove herself worthy of Lord Shiva’s love.
-Legends narrate, that Goddess Parvati put herself through the most unbelievable by meditating for around 5000 years and gradually renouncing all food and water.
+Legends narrate, that Goddess Parvati put herself through the most unbelievable penance by meditating for around 5000 years and gradually renouncing all food and water.
 She also chose to lead a life of hardship by sleeping on the bare and discomforting forest beds, just to prove Herself worthy of Lord Shiva’s love.

 Lord Shiva on the other hand, whose sole purpose in life was to saturate himself in deep meditation and choose never to be married, was in a dilemma knowing of the sacrifices Goddess Parvati was making for him.
 In the quest to discourage Her, Lord Shiva finally decided to meet Her in disguise, just to frighten and restrain Her ideas again by portraying a very low and dull image of the man, Parvati was so firm on marrying.